 Footpaths should not be confused with footways at the side of a road - like a pavement for example.
 Sway has 15 formal Rights of Way: 9 footpaths, 3 bridleways and 3 byways open to all traffic.
 Six of these continue into Hordle Parish, and one continues into the parish of Lymington & Pennington (where those will also appear with a different number in the lists of those other parishes).
 One bridleway leads directly into the open forest in Brockenhurst parish, and two bridleways are essentially forest routes over railway footbridges.
 The definitive statement for Sway is in pdf format under Sway on the pages numbered 87 to 89 of http://www.hants.gov.uk/rh/row/s.pdf (Opens in a new window) or for an overall picture, click on the map above.

 The New Forest Cango bus services C32 and C33 are subsidised by Hampshire County Council.
 These buses run on a flexible route within what are called Roam Zones.
 They have fixed start and end points along with a few other stops termed Timed Stops.
 Anybody can travel on the Cango buses between Timed Stops but you need to book your ride if you want to be picked up or dropped off at any other location.
-Registration and Booking line 01983 716956 is open 7am to 9am Mon-Fri.
-For full details click here or refer to Cango Users Leaflet 2018 which has been published by the Cango Users Forum.
-The Hampshire County Council Cango Webpage also contains information but is not as easy to decipher.
-The Cango Users Forum Chairman, John Warden, regularly presents his report to the Planning and Transport Committee in his role as Transport Representative.
+Registration and Booking line 07891 658769 is open 7am to 9am Mon-Fri.
+For full details click here .
+The Cango Users Forum Chairman, John Warden, regularly provides a report on passenger numbers and other relevant information about the service.

 The Cango booking service is funded through a partnership comprising New Milton Town Council, Sway Parish Council and Hordle Parish Council.